webcomics/dosage/doc/web/content/comics/SmackJeeves_KnightsRequiem.md

 <table class="comicinfo">
 <tr>
 <th>Description</th><td>With weaponry called Emblems, the knights of NYX had always protected humanity from monsters of the night, the vampires.
-This is a story of a few new knights discovering just what it is like to become a knight of the night.</td>
+This is a story of a few new knights discovering just what it is like to become slayers</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://knightsrequiem.smackjeeves.com/comics/">http://knightsrequiem.smackjeeves.com/comics/</a></td>